TheCodeCompany/enqueues/README.md

 * Fallback Mechanism: If no specific file is found for a page type, the plugin falls back to default assets (e.g., `main.css` and `main.js`).
 * Inline Asset Support: Supports rendering critical CSS/JS assets inline in wp_head or wp_footer.
 * Webpack Utility: Includes a utility for dynamically generating Webpack entry points for your theme’s JavaScript and SCSS files.
+* Inline Asset Registration: Easily register critical CSS and JS to be rendered inline within the `wp_head` or `wp_footer` via provided functions.

 ## Directory Structure